 The “Five Civilized Tribes” was a term used by the United States in the late 19th century that referred to the Native American nations of the Cherokee, Creek, Choctaw, Chickasaw, and Seminole.

 These nations were all located in the southeastern United States and largely chose to assimilate into American culture.
 The natives hoped that by adopting white culture and abandoning their traditional ways that they would be able to remain on their ancestral lands instead of being forced westward.

 The Five Civilized Tribes assimilated in a variety of ways.
 The nations participated in the market economy trading goods and services, practiced large scale agriculture and animal husbandry instead of hunting, adopted Christianity, allowed western education, and formed their own centralized governments.

 Many even adopted the practice of owning black slaves to work their large plantations growing cotton made possible by the invention of the cotton gin.1

 Despite their adoption and assimilation into white culture, the Five Civilized Tribes found that the US government would once again renege on its promises.
-All the nations were eventually forced to vacate their lands and move west following the passage of the Indian Removal Act in 1830.
+Congress’ passage of the Indian Removal Act in 1830 eventually forced all the nations to vacate their lands and move west.